stirera/d-chimer_v1/README_3.md

 ###### figure 4 : d-chimer filter description

 ### 5.3 ***Recursive execution of BLAST and the filter:***
-Uncovered zones produced are taken and submitted to BLAST and filtered.
-The process ends when no uncovered zones are found or no BLAST hit is produced.
+Uncovered zones produced are taken and re-submitted to BLAST and filtered, in a new cycle.
+The process ends when no uncovered zones are found or no BLAST hit is produced or maximum number cycles is reached.

 <img src="../img/d-chimer_recursion.PNG?raw=true" class="left" >